Nikita-Sharma-hub/Delta/README.md

 # Delta
-This is a practice class of Git &amp; Github
+This is a practice class of Git &amp; Github.